-Air within the processing plant operated by United Fish Products in County Donegal reaches some very high temperatures and can be extremely malodorous.
+Air within the processing plant operated by a large fish processing company in Ireland reaches some very high temperatures and can be extremely malodorous.
 The plant’s exhaust ventilation system was allowing contaminated particulates from the building to leak into the atmosphere – ‘fugitive emissions’ whose escape Simdean were asked to prevent.

 Our proposal, which was accepted, was a carbon odour control unit to be incorporated into the exhaust ventilation system.
 The system was based on a maximum exhaust volume flowrate of 25,000 m3h and a maximum exhaust gas temperature of 30°C.